-We normally meet on the 2nd Tuesday of the month.
+Starting in August we will be meeting on the 2nd Thursday of the month starting at 6:30 – 7:45pm.
 At our February meeting we chose the books for the rest of 2017.
 They are available at the front desk about a month before the meeting where we will discuss them.
 All are welcome.
 This is a great way to get to know your neighbors.
-If you have questions, contact Win Flint at email@example.com.
+If you have questions, contact Win Flint at firstname.lastname@example.org.

 4/11 The Things we Keep by Sally Hepworth 2016 fiction